felipe-nakanishi/felipe-nakanishi/README.md

 ### Hi there 👋

-My name is Felipe Nakanishi, I'm currently a data science student amazed by machine learning and artificial intelligence.
+My name is Felipe Nakanishi, I'm currently a data science/engineering student.

 Graduated in business, i believe the best strategic decisions are based on data analysis and interpretation.

-- 🔭 Currently looking for my first opportunity as data scientist.
+- 🔭 Currently working on a data engineering project.
-- 👯 Techs: Python, R.
+- 👯 Techs: Python, R, Spark, SQL.
-- 📫 How to reach me: felipey.nakanishi@gmail.com | [LinkedIn](https://www.linkedin.com/in/felipe-nakanishi-56654911a/)
+- 📫 How to reach me: felipe.nakanishi@usp.alumni.br | [LinkedIn](https://www.linkedin.com/in/felipe-nakanishi-56654911a/)

 <!--
 <!--